HDMI vs Optical Cables: Which one to Consider?

 • Video

 • HDMI cables can carry both audio and video.
-It eliminates the need for another cable.
+It eliminates the need for another cables.

 • On the contrary, when you opt for an optical cable, you will need a second type of cable to transmit your video signal.
 The total cost of the two cables may end up being more than one HDMI cable.
 Hence, make sure to research pricing before deciding.

 In the end, it depends on one’s individual needs.
 Even audio optical cables give decent audio results.
 But we live in a space of convenience.
-And HDMI has become a go-to cable for all things.
+And HDMI has become a go-to cable for everything.
 And it might become hard to argue against if your system itself supports it.

 With HDMI’s feature set, upgradability, and the fact that it can handle both formats, you don’t need to worry about the wire jungle.
 Plus, you will have great results too.

-Now that all the facts are before you, we hope it helps you to make an informed decision about your cable buying needs.
-We stock all kinds of cables, and can help you figure out which one will best suit your needs.
+Now that all the facts are before you, we hope they help you decide about your cable-buying needs.
+We stock all kinds of cables and can help you determine which best suits your needs.